 - While it is awesome in its own way, Sweet Mask putting back his own arm that was just cut just like it was nothing add to the impression that something is wrong with him.

 - The Mosquito swarm, which can drain a human dry in the span of seconds, leaving them to crumble to dust.

 - Found you...

-- The House of Evolution conducts hundreds of dangerous experiments in order to create what he thinks are perfect beings, starting from animals then moving to humans.
+- The House of Evolution conducts hundreds of dangerous experiments in order to create what its leader, Doctor Genus, thinks are perfect beings, starting from animals then moving to humans.
 Judging by his creations, he would have nearly succeeded if it wasn't for Saitama.
-Zombieman was revealed to be one of his experiments.
+Zombieman was revealed to be one of Genus' experiments.

 Paradise Group Arc